arupbhunia/kirankoduru.github.io/_posts/2017-10-31-best-practices-for-designing-apis.md

 ### Basic Authentication, Token, HMAC and Authorization

 Security is of utmost importance even when you make information public.
 Your endpoints are the only doors to the outside world.
 Secure them.
-Make it impossible for anyone with the right permissions to access this information.
+Make it impossible for anyone without the right permissions to access this information.
 You can use [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), [Token Authentication](https://auth0.com/learn/token-based-authentication-made-easy/) or [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) to secure your endpoints.
 There are other kinds of authentications you can look up as well but this could be a starting point.

 You might also want to look into [Roles based access control](https://en.wikipedia.org/wiki/Role-based_access_control).
 This authorization method allows administrators to have more privileges over the same data than regular users.